Negrea-Andrei/video_app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Authentification with Clerk

+Clerk is used for authentication in this project.
+Learn more about Clerk from their [official website](https://clerk.dev/).

+## Video Calls with Stream

+Stream is used for video calls in this project.
+Learn more about Stream from their [official website](https://getstream.io/).

+## Tailwind CSS

+This project uses Tailwind CSS for styling.
+Learn more about Tailwind CSS from their [official documentation](https://tailwindcss.com/).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: